What type of Fellowship Opportunities will be available in Joplin?

 Yes.
 Students attending either location will be given new iPads during their orientation week.

-Yes.
-Some lectures will be shown via live stream to the Joplin campus.
+Some presentations including special guest speakers will be shown via live stream between the Joplin and Kansas City campuses.

 Yes.
 Lectures will be recorded by IT and released to students after class.

-No. Currently students will not need to travel between the two campus locations.
+No. Students will not need to travel between the two campus locations.

 Back to Top

 Can students participating in the Advanced Medical School Application Program with Missouri Southern State University elect to attend the Kansas City location instead of Joplin?

 No. The AMSAP affiliation is only with the KCU-Joplin campus.